Szampan/mastur/README.md

 # MasturBass
 Bass fretboard training app project.
 Mastur your bass skills!

-Also my first Python + Kivy + pink app.
+It's also my first Python + Kivy + pink app.

 ## How does it work?